X-Y56/Genotypic-diversity-and-ontogenetic-allometry/README.md

 1. Open `GeneticDiversity.Rproj` in RStudio.
 2. Ensure the data file is in the same directory as the R scripts.
-3. Run `GeneticDiversity.R` to reproduce the analyses and generate figures used in the manuscript.
+3. Run `Ontogeny.R` to reproduce the analyses and generate figures used in the manuscript.